When Will I Use This?

 Out of all school subjects it seems like this question is most often asked in math.
 There is a subtle flaw in this question — a misconception that needs to be exposed.
 When a student asks “when will I use this”, they are making an implication (perhaps subconsciously) that math should be learned for practical purposes.
 While math can be used in applications, it doesn’t need to be.
 It can be beautiful on its own — its own art.

 Why Do Math?

 Instead of asking when they will use math, I would love it if my students asked WHY they should do math.
-This latter question was eloquently addressed by Francis Su, president of the Mathematical Association Of America, earlier this month.
+This latter question was eloquently addressed by Francis Su, president of the Mathematical Association Of America, in a 2017 address at the AMS-MAA Joint Winter Math Meeting.
 In his talk, Su explained how doing math within a mathematical community helps us flourish by satisfying five basic human desires: Play, Beauty, Truth, Justice, and Love.